garciacallejas/Reproducibility_CEAB/README.md

-# Reproducibility_CEAB
+### Reproducibility workshop at CEAB

-Reproducibility workshop at CEAB
+Materials for the workshop